 - Introductory course on Roman law (BA-I)

-- History of private law in Europe (BA-II/III)
+- History of European property law (BA-II/III)

 - Comparative and international private law (BA-III)